Mariengs/workflow-ca/README.md

    4. Open a Pull Request
       Once your changes are pushed, open a Pull Request (PR) from the workflow branch into the main branch.

-Do not merge the PR.
-Instead, request a review from peers and incorporate feedback as necessary.